 Buoys are essential navigational aids in oceans, lakes, and rivers.
-Here at Dunn-Rite, we’re proud to offer the durable Aqua Lantern: a solar-powered light-up buoy that represents quite the advance.
+We’re proud to offer the latest in buoy innovation, the durable Aqua Lantern: a solar-powered light-up buoy that represents quite the advance in buoy technology.
 To set this safety product in context, let’s dig into the backstory of buoys a bit!

 A Snapshot History of Buoys

 Although the first recorded mention of buoys dates from the end of the 13th century, there’s no question these markers were in use well before that; we just don’t have solid documentation in one form or another.

 The 1295 La Compasso de Navigare, a mariner’s handbook detailing sea roads and approaches around the Iberian Peninsula, notes the use of buoys in Spain’s Guadalquivir River to direct vessels accessing Sevilla.
 A few decades later, we can find historical literature detailing the use of buoys in the Zuider Zee, a bay of the North Sea, routing ships to Amsterdam and other ports.